 Amsterdam is undoubtedly one of the most popular destinations in Europe.
 On our trip to the old continent, we decided to visit Amsterdam a couple of times so we were able to explore its streets and its canals calmly.
-Of course, when we told our family and friends that we were travelling to Amsterdam there was always a small laugh.
+Of course, when we told our family and friends that we were traveling to Amsterdam there was always a small laugh.
 For many, it is the city of liberties because The Netherland was the first country to decriminalize recreational drugs and openly allow prostitution and homosexuality.
 But on the other side, we believe and know that it is so much more than that.
 If you are interested in this destination, we invite you to continue reading our complete guide to travel to Amsterdam.
 Here you will find all the relevant information gathered in just one place: What to do in Amsterdam, where to eat in Amsterdam, where to sleep in Amsterdam, the areas of the city, what to see in Amsterdam … and much more!

 - 1 A little bit of history and information about Amsterdam